The Encyclopedia of American Songs and Musicals

 The musical news 1930

 4 Bing Crosby releases his first solo recording with Gus Arnheim Orchestra.
-His warm and velvety baritone voice starts the “crooning” way which will dominate popular music until the late 50s.
+His warm and velvety baritone voice starts the “crooning” way that will have the upper hand over popular music until the late 50s.
 The advent of radio in American homes will soon prove on the other hand decisive for the artists' careers.
 It is from now with this magic object that will return the right to make and break fashions.
 Furthermore, listening being done in an intimate setting, most of the audience will from then consist of

 housewives who will gradually impose their preferences.